 Tempeh, portobello mushrooms, and miso contribute a “meaty” heartiness to this dish, and balsamic vinegar provides a bit of tang.
-Serve this sumptuous stew-like sauce over a cooked grain—a mixture of long-grain rice with kasha or wild rice is one of my favorites—or on pasta.
-Contributed by Susan Jane Cheney, from Stir Crazy!* Reprinted by Permission.
-Photos by Hannah Kaminsky.
+Serve this sumptuous Tangy Tempeh with Portobello Mushrooms over a cooked grain or pasta.
+A mixture of long-grain rice with kasha or wild rice is one of my favorites!

 - Find more of VegKitchen’s Vegan Dinner Recipes and more Tofu, Tempeh and Vegan Sausage Main Dishes.